Stranger6667/pyanyapi/README.rst

     Text

 Now AJAXParser is bundled in pyanyapi, but it works different.
-But anyway this example can be helpful for building custom parsers
+But anyway this example can be helpful for building custom parsers.

 Python support
 --------------